 Together we fly.”

 Swimming Dragonfly wakes with his head in flames and someone putting a cool cloth on his forehead.
-He opens his eyes slowly to see the familiar wooden beams and tiles of the hut ceiling and his family crouched around, younger brother Oyster Catcher, sister Little Orchid and Grandma.
+He opens his eyes slowly to see the familiar wooden beams of the hut ceiling and his family crouched around, younger brother Oyster Catcher, sister Little Orchid and Grandma.
 And Sniffer, of course.

 Grandma explains that he has been accused of desecrating the Village Temple and that a travelling Magistrate will hear the case this very morning.
 She speaks softly at first but Dragonfly can sense her concern and displeasure.